Shared by Amber at ShineSheets.com

-In order to have a calm and slow morning routine, you will have to wake up earlier but again – there is no need to go to the extremes.
+This means you have to wake up earlier but again – there is no need to go to extremes.

 Try to wake up 20 minutes earlier and if you feel like you need more time, add another 10-20 minutes gradually, over the next few days.

 I really recommend having a soothing shower in the morning, because warm water is a perfect antidote to morning anxiety.

 It can calm you down, help your body release tension, and adds a nice feeling of self-care to your morning routine.

 I don’t know why, but my morning anxiety always feels less intense if I feel that I am taking care of myself.

 For the best morning routine, make your shower a little SPA session.

 I like to do that by splashing a few drops of balancing aromatherapy oils on my shower booth floor.

 Oils like lavender, chamomile, and frankincense help to ease morning anxiety and smell amazing as well.